 Dr. Alisa Henley, Secretary

-Founder of The Sunshine Organization
+The Sunshine Organization

 Dr. Alisa J. Henley, Ph.D. is an author, speaker, and entrepreneur whom God uses to teach, empower, and encourage believers from all walks of life to ignite their vision.
 She founded The Sunshine Organization, which focuses on creating, growing, and strengthening healthier faith-based organizations.
 She serves as a trustee on several national boards and teaches leadership classes for Global Grace Seminary.
 Earning a Ph.D. in Industrial Psychology, she has authored five books including Catch The Vision, Stay the Course and Find It.
 Follow It.
 Finish It., 12 Mindset Shifts to Ignite Your Vision.

 Dr. John Lewis, Jr.

 Second Missionary Baptist Church

 Bishop John Lewis, Jr. Ph.D. serves as the Bishop and Senior Pastor of the Second Missionary Baptist Church in Grandview, Missouri.
 He started his college journey at Georgia Southern University and continued to Hampton University Minister’s Institute.
 He has also earned a Bachelor’s Degree in Theology, a Master’s Degree in Divinity, and a Doctoral Degree in Religious Philosophy from Tabernacle Bible College and Seminary.

 His kingdom principles extend beyond the pulpit and into our communities as an entrepreneur.
 He is the recipient of the Georgia Southern University’s Image Award for Spiritual Outreach.
 As the founder of BJL Ministries and KMP Kingdom Coaching and Branding, he empowers all to “Embrace the Power to Be” the best version of themselves.
 As a “Solutionologist”, he empowers others to find their niche in life and become debt-free of student loans.